There Is No Excuse For Negligent Medical Errors

 When you go to the doctor’s office or hospital, you trust that the doctors and nurses will give you the best care possible.
 Unfortunately, this doesn’t always happen.
 When schedules are tight and time is short, protocols can be missed and sometimes, shortcuts are taken.
 When physicians are impaired by age or their own ill health, they may overlook even the clearest signs of danger ahead.
 This betrayal of your trust can result in serious harm with irreversible or long-term consequences.

 Medical malpractice can be difficult to prove because not every negative outcome is the result of negligence.
 That’s why it is important to work with an attorney who is experienced with medical malpractice cases and has a strong network of medical experts who can help determine who was negligent.
-Our attorneys have many years of experience and thoroughly investigates each situation to build a strong case.
+I have many years of experience handling a wide range of medical malpractice cases.
+I thoroughly investigates each situation to build a strong case.

-Common types of medical malpractice that can cause significant damage or death include:
+Common types of medical malpractice that can cause serious injury or death include:

 - Birth injuries